macarah/school_shootings/README.md

 # Link
 ["Have we forgotten" by Macarah Morgan](https://www.macarah.net/)

 **Last commit was an uncommenting to display a graph since I accidently forgot to uncomment.
-If necessary I will use a late token but the code was not changed for last commit besides the commenting.
+If necessary I will use a late token but the code was not changed for last commit besides the commenting. <--this comment was for the static visual implementation milestone